millord/typescript100daysChallenge/README.md

 On the 1st, 3th 5th etc. iterations (1-based) replace each pair of consecutive elements with their sum;
 On the 2nd, 4th, 6th etc iterations replace each pair  of consecutive elements with their product.
 After the algorithm has finished, there will be a single element left in the array.
 Return  that element. :relieved:

+15. arrayMaxConsecutiveSum:

+Given an array of integers, find the maximal possible sum of some of its k consecutive element.:wink: